timsama/kanakanaa/README.md

 #### kkn set chatbarwidth
 This sets the width of the chat bar, and saves the change in your config file.
 Setting chatbarwidth to nil or null restores the default width.

+#### kkn set locale
+This sets the locale to use for your keyboard.
+Currently-supported locales are en-US and es-ES, but I'm always happy to merge pull requests to add new locales.

+#### kkn reset [chatbarwidth|locale|all]
+Resets the specified setting to its default value.

 ### Final Thoughts
 I've had a lot of fun working on this, and I hope that using it is just as enjoyable. 楽しんで下さい!